Fundamental Aspects of Perimeter Security Barriers

 • Spacing and opening widths

-• Expanded metal sheet: A type of sheet metal which has been cut and stretched to form a regular pattern (often diamond- shaped) of metal mesh-like material.
+• Expanded Metal Fencing is a type of sheet metal which has been cut and stretched to form a regular pattern (often diamond-shaped) of metal mesh-like material.
 It is defined by:

 • Width of slit cut for expansion